tkn-tub/ns3-gym/src/internet/doc/tcp.rst

    the interesting values inside the method.
 To get a list of available methods, please check the Doxygen documentation.

-We will work to write two test case, covering both situations, as said the sender's zero-window probing and the receiver "active" window update.
+We describe the writing of two test case, covering both situations: the sender's zero-window probing and the receiver "active" window update.
 Our focus will be on dealing with the reported problems, which are: